codio/site/source/docs/ide/ide-general/editing.html.markdown

 full_width: true
 ---

-It's safe to assume you know what editing means.
-However, there are a few things worth noting :

-- Codio will syntax highlight based on the file type
-- The [Editor Settings](/docs/account-settings/editor) are worth checking out as you can change a lot of things here
-- There are plenty of things like Code Collapse, auto-indent
+You can open an existing file from the tree or create a new one from either the File->New File menu or by right-clicking in the file tree.

+When you open a file, it will appear in a tab in the currently active pane [TODO:link to panes].

-- Codio will error check for you based on the file type and display warnings and errors in the gutter on the left
+Codio will syntax highlight based on the file type.
+You can see the detected file type in the status bar.
+Clicking on that file type will allow you to force the syntax highlighting to another language format.